egnyte/integrations-cookbook/book/ui-framework.md

 ### Security

 Invocation is passing Public API access tokens to your app.
-We require that you handle the token securely and we will check that in certification.
+We require that you handle the token securely and we will check it in certification.
 You cannot expose the token to the browser anywhere in the process of Invocation.
-You need to make sure users' access to Egnyte or your application is not leaked to browsing history or a third-party.
+You need to make sure users' access to Egnyte or your application is not leaked to browsing history or any third-party.

 ## Detailed documentation